tutorcruncher/timecruncher/_posts/2014-08-08-advantages-using-independent-tuition-agency.md

 ---
 layout: post
-title:  The Advantages of Using an Independent Tuition Agency
+title:  "The Advantages of Using an Independent Tuition Agency"
 permalink: advantages-using-independent-tuition-agency
 ---
 There are several advantages to using an independent tuition agency not least that students receive a custom made learning experience that they don’t get elsewhere.
-When we talk about an independent tutoring agency, we mean one that has been set up to stand alone and isn’t part of a franchise or other larger group of businesses. ** Tailor Made Learning ** Independent agencies often specialise in specific subjects that schools and franchises don’t.
+When we talk about an independent tutoring agency, we mean one that has been set up to stand alone and isn’t part of a franchise or other larger group of businesses.

+### Tailor Made Learning

+ Independent agencies often
+specialise in specific subjects that schools and franchises don’t.
 They’re often more flexible and more able to adapt their lessons to suit the learning preferences of individual students.
 Every student has their own learning style and independent agencies are better able to match students with tutors.
-There’s much to be said for the flexibility that independent agencies offer and this one of the main attractions for parents in choosing them for their children. ** Investment in Resources ** You’ll normally find that independent tutoring agencies continually invest in their business, which means that they keep up to date with the [ latest educational materials and technologies ](http://www.tutorcruncher.com/technology-teaching-ideas-for-private-tutors/
+There’s much to be said for the flexibility that independent agencies offer and this one of the main attractions for parents in choosing them for their children.

+### Investment in Resources

+ You’ll normally find that independent tutoring agencies continually invest in their business, which means that they keep up to date with the [ latest educational materials and technologies ](http://www.tutorcruncher.com/technology-teaching-ideas-for-private-tutors/